Introduction

 - An asset that is part of a kit cannot be checked out individually.

-An audit is a process where the asset is verified and reviewed.
+An inspection is a process where the asset is verified and reviewed.
 This may be useful for documentation purposes.
 The system allows audits to be performed on assets and kits that have been reserved through a reservation.
-There are two main scenarios:
+These are the scenarios in which an inspection/audit can be performed:

-- Administrator-Initiated Audit – Conducted by an admin as part of routine kit or asset audit.
+- Administrator-Initiated Inspection – Conducted by an admin as part of routine kit or asset audit.

-- User-Initiated Audit – Conducted by the user who received the asset or kit via a reservation.
+- User-Initiated Inspection – Conducted by the user who received the asset or kit via a reservation or a checkout.
+This is the pre usage inspection done as soon as the user receives the shipment.

-During an audit, the following actions are available:
+During an Inspection, the following actions are available:

 Audit